Youth Services Ongoing Programs

 Early On Oakland Community Resource Guide: A guide to finding the right resources to match a child's and family's needs.

-01/26, 6:30-7:30pm, The Colors Of Honor and Jack and Jill will be celebrating our war heroes.
-Come hear a story read by local youth, make a craft, eat a snack, and receive a free book!
+05/25, 6:30-7:30pm, Jack and Jill of America, with a story, snack and craft: Build a Better World is the theme for this month’s Jack and Jill story time!
+Come hear a story read by local youth, make a craft, eat a snack and receive a free book!

-02/23, 6:30-7:30pm, Jack and Jill of America: We will be paying homage to our BlackHistory Heroes this month.
-Come hear a story read by local youth, make a craft, eat a snack, and receive a free book!
+08/24, 6:30-7:30pm, Jack and Jill of America: Jack and Jill story theme is Back to School!
+Come hear a story read by local youth, make a craft, eat a snack and receive a free book!

 Family Karaoke Nights